openstack/tenks/doc/source/architecture.rst

 to the hardware networks plugged into the hypervisors.
 It requires device mappings to be specified on a hypervisor for each physical network that is to be connected to nodes on that hypervisor.
 This device can be an interface, a Linux bridge or an Open vSwitch bridge.
-For each physical network that is give a mapping on a hypervisor, a new Tenks-managed Open vSwitch bridge is created.
+For each physical network that is given a mapping on a hypervisor, a new Tenks-managed Open vSwitch bridge is created.
 If the device mapped to this physnet is an interface, it is plugged directly into the new bridge.
 If the device is an existing Linux bridge, a veth pair is created to connect the existing bridge to the new bridge.
-If the device is an existing Open vSwitch bridge, an Open vSwitch patch port is created to link th two bridges.
+If the device is an existing Open vSwitch bridge, an Open vSwitch patch port is created to link the two bridges.

 A new veth pair is created for each physical network that each node on each